bytendomods/BYT-KICAD-LIB/README.md

 # BYT-KICAD-LIB

-Common Kicad symbols and footprints used for Bytendo related projects
+Common Kicad symbols and footprints used for Bytendo related projects.

+# Credits

+The following symbols and footprints are used in this library.
+All credit goes to the original authors.

+* HDR for RP2350 symbols and footprints [link](https://github.com/HDR/RP2350_KiCad)
+* Natalie the Nerd for AGB symbols [link](https://github.com/nataliethenerd/AGB_ReverseEngineer)
+* Nicolò Carandini for Pico symbol and footprints [link](https://github.com/ncarandini/KiCad-RP-Pico)

 ***